1970s Square Tube Table Lamp

 Manufacturer: Brilliant AG, Brilliantstraße 1, D-27442 Gnarrenburg, Germany.

 Other versions: The 1970s square tube table lamp exists in several colours and unbelievable many variations.
 The lampshade was used for several other table lamps and floor lamps, clamp lamps, spotlights and so on.
 The lampshade was also made with rounded corners and a chrome plastic screw, as you can see below.
 This lamp can be found over here, on Vintageinfo.

 This 1970s square tube table lamp was also sold by Fase from Madrid, Spain.
 Brilliant Leuchten from Germany produced this lamp.
 This table or wall lamp (it has a hole for a hook to hang) has a Brilliant Leuchten label, model 5155.
 The only difference is the wiring.
 For the Brilliant Leuchten lamp electric parts were used from VLM Components from Italy.
 It also has the 475 switch designed by Achille Castiglioni.
 Fase used their own parts.

-Almost similar lamps were made by Philips from The Netherlands.
+Almost similar lamps were made or sold by Philips from The Netherlands.
 You can find an example over here.

 The Fase company was founded by self-made man Pedro Martin and designer Luis Pérez de la Oliva in 1964, some sources say 1966.
 The Boomerang lamp was one of their first designs.
 Initially they sold their self-produced lamps to the markets in and around the capital Madrid before successfully opening a factory in Torrejón de Ardoz on the outskirts of the city.